Asymptotics of Muttalib-Borodin determinants with Fisher-Hartwig singularities: Introduction and statement of results

 In particular, formula \eqref{moment generating function in introduction} with $\alpha_{1}=\ldots=\alpha_{m}=0$ shows that the moment generating function of the MB ensemble \eqref{MB density} can be expressed as a ratio of two MB determinants.

 The densities \eqref{MB density} were introduced by Muttalib \cite{Muttalib} in the context of disordered conductors in the metallic regime.
 These models are also named after Borodin \cite{Borodin}, who studied, for the classical Laguerre and Jacobi weights, the limiting local microscopic behavior of the random points $x_{1},\ldots,x_{n}$ as $n \to +\infty$.
 The notable feature of MB ensembles is that neighboring points $x_{j},x_{k}$ repel each other as $\sim (x_{k}-x_{j})(x_{k}^{\theta}-x_{j}^{\theta})$, which differs, for $\theta \neq 1$, from the simpler and more standard situation $\sim (x_{k}-x_{j})^{2}$.
 In fact, MB ensembles fall within a special class of determinantal point processes known as biorthogonal ensembles, and a main difficulty in their asymptotic analysis for $\theta \neq 1$ is the lack of a simple Christoffel-Darboux formula for the underlying biorthogonal polynomials.\footnote{See \cite[Theorem 1.1]{ClaeysRomano} for a formula valid only for $\theta \in \mathbb{Q}$.
-For $\theta \notin \mathbb{Q}$, there is simply no known Christoffel-Darboux formula available in the literature.} MB ensembles have attracted considerable attention over the years, partly due to their relation to eigenvalues distributions of random matrix models \cite{Cheliotis, ForWang}.
-More recently, MB ensembles have also been shown to be related to vicious Brownian bridges \cite{GMS2021}.
+For $\theta \notin \mathbb{Q}$, there is simply no Christoffel-Darboux formula available in the literature.} MB ensembles have attracted considerable attention over the years, partly due to their relation to eigenvalue distributions of random matrix models \cite{Cheliotis, ForWang, KuijSti}.
+MB ensembles also arise in the study of random plane partitions \cite{BeteaOccelli} and the Dyson Brownian motion under a moving boundary \cite{GlDMS2019,GMS2021}.